Office: Tutt Science Center 318A

 Representative Publications & Presentations

 Stephens, A., Saviano, M. S., & Horner, J. (2015, May).
 Homo economicus performance on social value orientation and psychopathy measures: Evidence for quasi-Homo economicus?
-Paper presented at the meeting of the Association for Psychological Science, New York, NY.
+Poster presented at the Twenty-seventh meeting of the Association for Psychological Science, New York, NY.

 Saviano, M. S. (2005).
 The video guide for SPSS version 13 .
 Belmont, CA: Wadsworth-Thomson.